 Jane has over 30 years of experience in biologics discovery and development.
 Most recently, she was Vice President for R&D and Site Leader at MedImmune (AstraZeneca), formerly Cambridge Antibody Technology (CAT), where she contributed to the development of phage display technology.

 Jane is a scientific leader in the field of antibody engineering, and has made a significant contribution to the discovery and development of 8 marketed drugs and over 40 clinical candidates.
-Jane is passionate about science education and the development of the UK biotech sector and Chairs the Board of Directors of the BioIndustry Association, is a Director of Babraham Bioscience Technologies, and also a Director of Cambridge Enterprise.
-She was awarded an OBE this year for services to drug discovery, development and biotechnology.
+Jane is passionate about science education and the development of the UK biotech sector and has served as Chair of the Board of Directors of the BioIndustry Association for the past four years.
+She is currently a Director of Babraham Bioscience Technologies, and also a Director of Cambridge Enterprise.
+She was awarded Scrip’s Lifetime Achievement Award and an OBE in 2019 for services to drug discovery, development and biotechnology.

 Dr. Darrin M. Disley OBE

-Darrin is a renowned scientist, entrepreneur, angel investor and enterprise champion who has started, grown or invested in over 40 start-up life science, technology and social enterprises, raising $500 million USD in business financing and closing $600 million USD in commercial deals.
+Darrin is a renowned scientist, entrepreneur, angel investor and enterprise champion who has started, grown or invested in over 40 start-up life science, technology and social enterprises, raising $525 million USD in business financing and closing $600 million USD in commercial deals.
 He was CEO of Horizon Discovery Group plc for 11 years, during which he led the Company from start-up through a $113 million USD IPO, and rapid scale-up powered by multiple acquisitions of US peer companies to become a global market leader in gene editing and gene modulation technologies.
-He was appointed OBE in 2018 for his services to business and enterprise in the healthcare sector.
+He was awarded a lifetime Queens Award for Enterprise Promotion in 2016 for his work in promoting enterprise across the UK and appointed OBE in 2018 for his services to business and enterprise in the healthcare sector.

 Dr. Karin Schmitt